Honeywell 5800MINI vs Honeywell SiXMINICT

 However, while their functionality is performance is remarkably similar, the sensors differ in two key ways.
 These two differences are panel compatibility and wireless communication method.
 The 5800MINI is part of Honeywell's 5800 Series of wireless sensors.
 It communicates with a security panel using wireless RF communication at a frequency of 345 MHz.
 This allows the sensor to function with any Honeywell or 2GIG panel.
 This means that the 5800MINI will work with any Honeywell VISTA (with an added wireless receiver), Honeywell LYNX Touch, Honeywell Lyric Controller, 2GIG GC2 and the 2GIG GC3.
 All of these systems are compatible with 345 MHz wireless sensors like the 5800MINI.
 Finally, the signals sent by the 5800MINI are not encrypted or protected in any way.

 Meanwhile, the SiXMINICT is part of Honeywell's SiX Series of wireless sensors.
-It communicates using 2.4 GHz WIFI communication.
+It communicates using 2.4 GHz RF communication.
 The contact is only compatible with the Honeywell Lyric Controller, and it will not work with any other type of alarm system.
 However, the main selling point of the SiXMINICT is that it's signals are fully protected by 128-bit AES encryption.
 This means that any time a command is sent from the sensor to the Lyric system, the system must then in turn send a response signal back to the SiXMINICT for the command to go through.
 This is often referred to as a "digital handshake", and it ensures that the SiXMINICT cannot be spoofed by potential hackers.

 Did you find this answer useful?